dschuurman/pi-lights/README.md

 # pi-lights

-Automates home lighting using Tradfri intelligent lights which use the [Zigbee](https://en.wikipedia.org/wiki/Zigbee) Light Link wireless protocol.
+Automates home lighting using IKEA Trådfri intelligent lights which use the [Zigbee](https://en.wikipedia.org/wiki/Zigbee) Light Link wireless protocol.
 This code was written for a Raspberry Pi, but could be run on other Linux platforms as well.

 The code works using a daily schedule, using a timer to turn lights on at dusk (based on your location)